If you have to buy it, get the best deal!

 Points are calculated when you redeem, not when you earn.
 This is an important distinction.
 When you reach 2000 points, you can get a $125 shopping credit.
 If you split them up and redeem 1000 at a time, you will only get two $50 shopping credits.
 Make sure you redeem in increments of 2000 if you want the best deal.
 I’ve never saved much over 2000 points, but others have told me there is a 4000 maximum redemption online and 5000 in store.
 You can redeem 4000 at a time for $250, but you will only get $300 for 5000 points.
 Any redemption that is not divisible by 2000 is not the maximum value.
 If you redeem 3000 points, you will get the first 2000 at the maximum value of $125, but the other 1000 will get the lower tier of $50.

-Points never expire for Platinum members.
-As long as your account is in Platinum status, you can bank them as long as you want.
+Points never expire for Platinum or Diamond Members.
+As long as your account is in Platinum or Diamond status, you can bank them as long as you want.
 UltaMate members should use their points before they expire, even if it means redeeming them for a lower tier.
 Ulta only removes points once a quarter, and it removes points that are at least a year old.
 Any points you earn in quarter three for 2016 get removed when quarter four starts in 2017.
 You will get an email reminder to spend your points before they expire (as long as you’re opted into emails).

 Multipliers go out all year-long.
 Make sure you activate your multipliers from your email or the My Rewards-My Bonus Offers section of your online account before shopping.
 The most common multiplier is 2x points for UltaMate members and 3x points for Platinum members.
 This releases many times throughout the year.
 Most 5x points offers are specific to a certain brand or type of product, but there are times when 5x points applies to all purchases.
 We are actually in a 5x points on anything promotion through 07/30/16.
 Like most 5x points on anything offers, this is a Platinum exclusive.
 When a brand offers 5x points, it is usually targeted.
 This means Ulta only provides it to select accounts.
 There are times when multiple brands have offers at the same time, and you could get all of them or none of them depending on the selection parameters.
 The best offer is 10x points.
 It is a one day event at the end of August for Platinum members.
 Any product excluded from 10x points gets 5x points.